Xiangyi1996/double-batched-fft-library/docs/manual/build.rst

 Build options
 =============

-The build can be customized by passing -D<option>=ON or OFF to cmake.
+The build allows customization with the following options.
-The following options are supported:
+To toggle them ON or OFF, set -D<option>=ON or OFF to cmake.

 ====================== ================================================== ========
 Option                 Description                                        Default